bufbuild/buf-breaking-action/README.md

     └── buf.yaml
 ```

-In that case, you can target the `proto` sub-directory in the by setting
+In that case, you can target the `proto` sub-directory by setting

 * `input` to `proto`, and
 * `subdir` to `proto` in the `against` reference.